 Generally, Paris is safe for travel.
 Locals helped us put together this guide to safety in Paris.
-It covers everything from the coronavirus to tips for solo travelers.
+It covers everything from COVID to tips for solo travelers.

-Because these rules change as the pandemic evolves, we recommend connecting with a local who can provide the most up-to-date information.
+Because these rules can change and fluctuate at a moment's notice, we recommend connecting with a local who can help you stay up-to-date.

 Paris is one of the most beautiful cities in France.
 The French capital is full of world-class museums, cobblestone streets, and blocks packed with bistros.
 And yes—Paris is a safe place to visit.